Cost of Living in Auckland

 Why Choose Auckland to Study Abroad?

-Before we dive into the many expenses of living that you need to look out for while living in Auckland, here are some of the reasons why Auckland is the ideal place for studying abroad.
+Along with diving into the many cost of living in Auckland, you need to look out for while considering why to choose Auckland to study.
+Here are some of the reasons why Auckland is the ideal place for studying abroad.

 1. Auckland is ranked 37 on the list of best student cities in 2023, as per QS Ranking.